hanwenzhang123/fullstack-note/01-note/README.md

 #### What is HTTP?
 - HTTP stands for Hyper Text Transfer Protocol, used for transferring data over a network
+- HTTP is the foundation of data communication for the World Wide Web.
 - WWW World Wide Web is about communication between web clients (often browsers) and servers (often computers in the cloud)
 - Communication between client computers and web servers is done by sending HTTP Requests and receiving HTTP Responses